Symptom checker

 - Total sleep: 14–18 hours per day, in 2–4 hour stretches

-- Frequent waking to feed is appropriate and necessary for adequate intake and supply establishment
+- Frequent waking to feed is appropriate and necessary

 - Newborns cannot be "spoiled" by responsive settling